Graco Premium Foam Crib Mattress Review

 The squared corners of the Graco mattress fit our crib very nicely.
 By our measurement, the mattress was about 51.8" long and 27.5" wide.

-The biggest gap between the mattress perimeter and crib was only about one finger's width, which is acceptable.
+The biggest gap between the mattress perimeter and the crib was only about one finger's width, which is acceptable.

-A couple other things worth mentioning.
+A couple of other things worth mentioning.
 Out of the box, we didn't detect any strong odors or off-gassing.
 It did have the mild expected odor that you find with basically any mattress, but we think the three days of expanding also allowed it to air out.

 The Greenguard GOLD certification makes us confident that there aren't any harmful chemical emissions or volatile organic compounds (VOCs), and the CertiPUR-US certification suggests the polyurethane foam isn't particularly terrible.

 Overall, we aren't huge fans of the Graco Premium Foam crib mattress.
 It did appear to be decent quality and it had a nice fit in our crib.
 It also felt firm enough for an infant without sacrificing toddler comfort.

 However, we also identified a lot of cons that we think are worth mentioning.
 We review those below.